 Autism spectrum disorder and early development

 Children all develop at different rates.
-Development is monitored by checking whether children are achieving various important milestones, which can be physical, emotional, social, linguistic or behavioural.
+Health professionals like GPs and child and family health nurses check children’s development by looking at whether children are achieving various important milestones.
+These can be physical, emotional, social, linguistic or behavioural milestones.

-During the first year, monitoring a child’s social communication development is especially important for spotting early signs of autism spectrum disorder (ASD).
-Watching for behaviour such as smiling, eye contact, and the use of gestures can help you gauge your child’s development.
+In the first year of life, children’s social communication development is an important area to watch for early signs of autism spectrum disorder (ASD).
+Behaviour – or the lack of behaviour – like smiling, eye contact, and the use of gestures can show whether a child is developing in a typical or atypical way.

 When my son was 18 months old, a friend brought her nine-month-old baby to our house.
 I had so much fun with the baby – there was this constant interaction between us.
 I realised this was completely absent from my own little boy.